By D. Brian Smith

 Photography: D. Brian Smith, Kevin D. Smith, Mark Williamson & Auto Union & Wanderer Archives

-In the summer of 1974, my life took a U-turn.
+One summer, my life took a U-turn.
 While other teenaged males practiced driving to the basket like Dr. J, or throwing a bomb for six like Johnny Unitas, I scoured the want ads for a dream.

 Wanderer W25K Roadster